Grand Manan

-Grand Manan is a Canadian island in the Bay of Fundy, part of the province of New Brunswick.
-Grand Manan is also the name of an incorporated village, which includes the main island and numerous nearby islands; White Head Island, small islands near it, and Machias Seal Island are not part of the village.
+Grand Manan is also the name for the village that incorporates the main island and several nearby smaller islands.
+White Head Island and Machias Seal Island are within Grand Manan Parish but are not part of the village.
 (Note: Originally defined as "all of Grand Manan Parish except the local service district of White Head Island", the 2023 New Brunswick local governance reforms finally clarified the status of Machias Seal Island and small islands immediately off White Head Island.)